littleraskol/Government-Variety-Pack/lrsk-gov-var/README.txt

 Diplomatic Protocols (Machine Intelligence, neither Determined Exterminator nor Driven Assimilator) - The creators of the Machine Intelligence hoped to use it to aid ambassadors in their missions abroad, and it can still optimize its communications for desired effect. (+1 max rivals, +15% trade attractiveness and trust growth)

-Astro-Prospecting Mainframe (Machine Intelligence) - The creators of Machine Intelligence intended it to plan their society's exploitation of their solar system, a task it still excels at without them. (+20% research and mining station output)
+Astro-Prospecting Mainframe (Machine Intelligence) - The creators of this Machine Intelligence intended it to plan their society's exploitation of their solar system, a task it still excels at without them. (+20% research and mining station output)

 Self-Aware Production Targets (Machine Intelligence) - By imbuing economic planning systems with a semi-sapient expert system slaved to the Machine Intelligence's goals, production output gets a continuously increasing boost. (+5% mineral and energy output)